code-differently/code-differently-25-q1/lesson_00/Davis D./README.md

 ## Who is He??

-Davis is a 20 year old man who serves in the army but, is also insearch for his adult career.
+Davis is a 20 year old man who serves in the army but, is also in search for his adult career.
 Born in Chester PA, Davis has seen the harsh realities of the world to those who let it's infulence dictate their lives.
 His parents moved out of the city in hope he would have a prosperous and successful life which brings him here...
 An aspiring Software Engineer willing to sacrfice anything for success and stability in said field.

 ## The Motive